justinethier/zig-mark-sweep-gc/README.md

 Another important point!
 In Zig one does not call `malloc` to allocate memory.
 Instead one of many allocators is used to allocate memory in the way that is most appropriate for the situation at hand.
 Our code is organized like a typical library where any allocator may be passed in and retained for memory allocations over the life of a VM instance.

 For testing we use `testing.allocator` which fails the test case if any memory is leaked.
 This enhances our test as `vm.deinit()` removes all of the [root objects](https://www.memorymanagement.org/glossary/r.html#term-root) and performs a collection.
-If the code is working properly this guarantees all allocated memory is freed.
+If our code is working properly all of the allocated memory is freed.

 ## Debugging with gdb